 The Fry Cup – Summer fourball better ball competition

 The New Zealand Trophy – summer four-ball competition, partners drawn on a high/low basis

 The Kinnersley Cup – winter foursomes competition

-There are modest entry fees, which should be paid in the Pro’s Shop
+There are modest entry fees, which should be paid in the Pro Shop.

-In addition, there are a number of singles competitions (Gross, Stableford, or Bogey) throughout the summer played on either a Saturday or a Sunday, Many of these qualify for handicap purposes.
-And in June we have the Club Championship, both Gross and Nett, played over two rounds; on the Saturday all play, and on the Sunday the best 60 play a second round.
+In addition, there are a number of singles competitions (Gross, Stableford, or Bogey) throughout the summer played on either a Saturday or a Sunday, many of these qualify for handicap purposes.
+In June we have the Club Championship, both Gross and Nett, played over two rounds; on the Saturday all play, and on the Sunday the best 60 play a second round.

 There is at least one Men’s Invitation Day, to which you can invite a guest for a modest price.

 The Epstein Cup for which qualification takes place on one of the first Mixed Supper Sundays.
 The best 8 pairs advance to a knockout competition.